• Skip to primary navigation

 First, it’s essential to consider whether you can handle the responsibility of having two dogs.

 Two dogs will mean twice the work and double the expenses.
-You’ll also need to ensure you have the time to bond with your new dog.
+Make sure you have time to bond with your new dog to avoid behavior problems.

 If you have a new baby on the way or are making a significant life change, it may not be a good time to bring another dog into the house.